MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-icm.md

 <!--/Scope-->
 <!--Description-->
 Available in the latest Windows 10 Insider Preview Build.
-This policy setting specifies whether Windows can access the Internet to accomplish tasks that require Internet resources.
+This policy setting specifies whether the "Order Prints Online" task is available from Picture Tasks in Windows folders.

-If you enable this setting, all of the the policy settings listed in the "Internet Communication settings" section are set such that their respective features cannot access the Internet.
+The Order Prints Online Wizard is used to download a list of providers and allow users to order prints online.

-If you disable this policy setting, all of the the policy settings listed in the "Internet Communication settings" section are set such that their respective features can access the Internet.
+If you enable this policy setting, the task "Order Prints Online" is removed from Picture Tasks in File Explorer folders.

-If you do not configure this policy setting, all of the the policy settings in the "Internet Communication settings" section are set to not configured.
+If you disable or do not configure this policy setting, the task is displayed.

 <!--/Description-->
 > [!TIP]
 > This is an ADMX-backed policy and requires a special SyncML format to enable or disable.
 For details, see [Understanding ADMX-backed policies](./understanding-admx-backed-policies.md).